-When she asked to go ahead of others and gave this reason: “May I please step in front of you because I need to make some copies?”, more than 90% of the people also said, “Yes.”
+When she asked to go ahead of others and gave a nonreason (“May I please step in front of you because I need to make some copies?”), more than 90% of the people also said yes.
 Her only reason was “because,” which really isn’t a reason at all.

-It’s also OK to simply say, “I’d rather not say” or, “That’s private,” especially if you believe the person is trying to intimidate you with his or her question.
+It’s also OK simply to say that you’d rather not say or that it’s private, especially if you believe the person is trying to intimidate you with the question.

 This is all for now.
 Corbett, my little one, catches every illness within ten miles of a sneeze.
 He’s home today with the start of a sore throat and stuffy nose.
 He needs my attention.
 I’m off to read him a story and scratch his back.

 If you’re new here, welcome!
-Please add your e-mail in the box on the top right to get your blog posts each week.
+Please add your email in the box below this or any post to get your blog posts each week.

 See you on Friday for Quick Tip day.
 I’ll share the polite way to talk with food in your mouth!
 Just please don’t tell my children!